iterative/dvc.org/content/docs/command-reference/repro.md

 - `--no-commit` - do not save outputs to cache.
 A DVC-file is created and an entry is added to `.dvc/state`, while nothing is added to the cache.
   (`dvc status` will report that the file is `not in cache`.)
-Use `dvc commit` when ready to commit the results to cache.
+Use `dvc commit` when ready to commit outputs with DVC.
 Useful to avoid caching unnecessary data repeatedly when running multiple experiments.

 - `-m`, `--metrics` - show metrics after reproduction.
 The target pipelines must